📜 Swiss Army Knife History & 91mm Model Evolution

 👉 🔎 Victorinox 91mm Identification Tree – Identify Your Swiss Army Knife by Toolset

-Date your Swiss Army Knife using the interactive visual tool based on tang stamps and tool evolution:
+Identify the production period of your Swiss Army Knife using the interactive visual tool based on tang stamps and tool evolution: